FlorentinD/GraphBlasInJavaBenchmarks/src/jmh/evalPlan.md

 **TODO**
 * mask:
+    * operations:
-    * operations: reduceColumnWise (low overhead in general), mxm (high overhead if most entries are set)
+        * reduceColumnWise (low overhead in general),
+        * mxm (high overhead if most entries are set)
-    * fixed matrix of 10^6x10^6 with avg of 4 entries per column?
+    * fixed matrix of size 10^5x10^5 with avg of 4 entries per column in mask + negation flag
+    * scale:
-    * scale: number of set entries in the mask
+        * number of set entries in the mask (5/50 per column in mask)
+        * negated/non-negated mask (-> f.i. numCol-2 are now set)
+        * structural/value mask
-    * compare against: native version (suite-sparse) as prev. ejml had no masks
+    * compare against: native version (suite-sparse)

 ** TODO  e.g. clean-up **
 * ? sparse vxm vs dense mxv (would be only to show BFS explanation is coherent?!)